gordoncd/gordoncd/README.md

 ## Recent Involvement/Development:

 During my fall semester, I completed a class covering neural networks from the ground up.
 There, we implemented a number of neural networks using numpy and the low level parts of TensorFlow.
 This included ADALINE, the multilayer perceptron, and a convolutional neural network.
 We solved a variety of problems using these networks and I learned a lot about solving real world problems.
-I additionally more formally learned Keras to implement transfer learning, neural style transfer, and deepdream.
+We also had a formal introduction to Keras for transfer learning, fast prototyping, neural style transfer, and deepdream.
 This course was a great for formal coursework in machine learning ideas.

 ## Skills: